WELCOME TO ARDNAMURCHAN CAMPSITE & STUDY CENTRE

 - No charge for showers or hot water for washing dishes

 Arrival any time after 1 pm.
 On day of departure please leave before 11 am (cars may be left in the parking area for the rest of the day if required) Please ring 01972510766 or email firstname.lastname@example.org for details.

 BOOKING ADVISED FOR CAMPERVANS AND MOTOR HOMES IN JULY AND AUGUST

 Booking is not required for small to medium tents but family groups with large tents should check in advance especially during the school holidays.
 Booking for campervans during May June and September is not required but is advised for July and August if a hook up pitch is required.
-There are no electric hook up pitches for tents.
 Visitors are welcome to turn up at any time during the season for single nights or longer without booking but no guarantee is given that there will be space.
 Owing to high demand from mid July to mid August there is a minimum booking of two nights during a weekend, no advance Saturday night only bookings during this period although visitors are welcome to turn up or to telephone for availability on the day.
 Single night advance bookings welcome at all other times.
 Camper van pitches can only be reserved on payment of a non returnable £25 deposit, payable at least 7 days in advance of the first night booking.
-Tent deposits are £20.
-No refunds given for cancellations within 14 days of first nights booking.
-There will be an administration fee of £10 for cancelled bookings if more than 7 days notice is given.
-Payment can be a cheque payable to "Ardnamurchan Adventure" at Bogha Caol Ard, Ormsaigbeg, Kilchoan, Acharacle, PH36 4LL or I can take a bank transfer via the internet.
+Tent pitches can be reserved on payment of a £20 non returnable deposit.
+Payment can be by cheque payable to "Ardnamurchan Adventure" and sent to Ardnamurchan Campsite at Bogha Caol Ard, Ormsaigbeg, Kilchoan, Acharacle, PH36 4LL.
 I can also take a card payment over the telephone by calling 01972510766 during office hours between April and October.
-If I am busy around the site and do not pick up the phone please leave you number and I can call you back.
+If I am busy around the site and do not pick up the phone please leave your number and I can call you back.
 Please do not telephone after 7pm.

 All major credit and debit cards taken